-Rotary evaporator, which is also called rotovap, is mainly a laboratory common equipment consisting of: motor, distillation flask, heating pot, condenser tube and other parts.
+The rotary evaporator, also called rotovap, is a common laboratory equipment consisting of: a motor, a distillation flask, a heating pot, condenser tubes and other parts.

 As the heat source for evaporation, a constant temperature water tank should be often provided.
 Through electronic control, the flask is rotated at a constant speed at the most suitable speed to increase the evaporation area.
 The evaporation flask was brought to a negative pressure state by a vacuum pump.

-Now that we have explained how a rotary evaporator works, let’s see what its structure is.it is mainly composed of six parts:condensing tube, collecting bottle, evaporating tube, rotary motor, vacuum system and bath pan.The condensing tube uses double serpentine condensation, adding a condensing agent such as dry ice and acetone to condense the sample; the collecting bottle effectively recovers the condensed sample, and the sample is cooled and collected through the collecting bottle; the evaporation tube first acts as a sample rotating support shaft, and secondly The sample is aspirated through an evaporation tube vacuum system; the rotary motor drives the evaporation bottle containing the sample by the rotation of the motor; the vacuum system is used to lower the pressure of the rotary evaporator system; and finally the bath is used to heat the sample with water or oil as a medium.
+A rotary evaporator is mainly composed of six parts:condensing tube, collecting bottle, evaporating tube, rotary motor, vacuum system and bath pan.The condensing tube uses double serpentine condensation, adding a condensing agent such as dry ice and acetone to condense the sample; the collecting bottle effectively recovers the condensed sample, and the sample is cooled and collected through the collecting bottle; the evaporation tube first acts as a sample rotating support shaft, and secondly The sample is aspirated through an evaporation tube vacuum system; the rotary motor drives the evaporation bottle containing the sample by the rotation of the motor; the vacuum system is used to lower the pressure of the rotary evaporator system; and finally the bath is used to heat the sample with water or oil as a medium.